iborusik/iborusik.github.io/_posts/2023-07-06-how-to-pass-lambda-in-c++.md

 Lets check 2 cases:

-1. **The first case**, define a function that accepts argument by const reference
+1. **The first one**, let's define a function that accepts argument by const reference

 ```c++
 void call_fun(std::function<void(void)>& f) {